Last Updated on January 5, 2022 by Muhammad Junaid Khalid

 Normally we have 3 different power plans available in the windows by default: balanced, high performance, and power saver power plans.
 The default power plan choice of the windows would be the balanced option.

-So if you check for the currently enable power plan on your control panel, it would be the balanced option.
+So if you check for the currently enabled power plan on your control panel, it would be the balanced option.
 For a quick boost, you can quickly choose the high-performance power plan.
 It may also be hidden under the additional plans tab, so be sure to check there as well.

-But we have a more powerful power plan hidden inside the Windows 10 itself which is called Ultimate Power Plan.
-It is the most powerful plan amongst the available plans and a great choice If you are really serious about your computer hardware performance.
+But we have a more powerful power plan hidden inside Windows 10 itself which is called Ultimate Power Plan.
+It is the most powerful plan amongst the available plans and a great choice If you are serious about your computer hardware performance.